 Technical programs are truly the heart of the Division’s activities.
 Anyone can organize a PMSE symposium at a national ACS meeting.
 While PMSE focuses on polymeric materials, engineering, and science, broader material chemistry and science are commonly co-sponsored with other divisions.
 To propose a topic, please use the one-page Proposal Form below as a guide.
 The Technical Programming Committee is always happy to assist prospective symposium organizers prior to completion of this form to ensure that the symposium aligns within PMSE’s core audience.

 Organization and Funding

 If your symposium has been approved, the PMSE Technical Programming Committee can provide a packet of information covering funding, deadlines, and checklists on the various steps necessary.
 There are also additional resources at ACS.org.
 Details for PMSE funding are detailed below.

 Propose a Symposium

 Thank you for your interest in organizing a symposium for the PMSE Division of the ACS.
-The following field are required for symposium submission.
-A fillable form is located here in Word or pdf format.
+The following information is required for symposium proposal:

 - Organizers’ Names and Contact Information (address, phone, email)